receiver1/Receiver1/README.md

 ### Hi there 👋
 My name is Alexander, I'm 12 years old.
 I am a beginner C++ senior developer.
-My leisure time is occupied by Backend development and my girlfriend.
+My leisure time is occupied by Backend development ~~and my girlfriend~~.
 There are not many repositories on the page, because all projects are mostly commercial and are in use.
 And another important note: `I hate python and believe that this language was developed by the Nazis`.

 ###### My working languages:
 ![C++](https://img.shields.io/badge/c++-%2300599C.svg?style=for-the-badge&logo=c%2B%2B&logoColor=white)